 His area of expertise is in the structure, function, and evolution of cytoskeletal proteins in eukaryotes.
-He currently has 18 published papers or book chapters listed in PubMed, and has given over 30 presentations at regional, national, or international conferences in the United States and in Europe.
-His research has been funded by the NASA and the National Science Foundation.
+He currently has 21 published papers or book chapters listed in PubMed, and has given over 40 presentations at regional, national, or international conferences in the United States and in Europe.
+NASA and the National Science Foundation.
 He was in the first class of fellows inducted into the University of Iowa Carver College of Medicine FUTURE program.
 He is a member of the American Society for Cell Biology, the Biophysical Society, and the American Chemical Society.

 Dr. Honts primarily teaches courses in cell and molecular biology, including Cell Biology (BIO 165), Molecular Biology (BIO 186), Structural Biology (BIO 188), and Bioinformatics (BIO/CS 116).
-He has also offered elective courses on a variety of topics, ranging from cancer biology to astrobiology.
-He has also taken the opportunity to teach classes or short courses at Des Moines University, at Hebei Normal University in Shijiazhuang, China, and at the College of Medicine and Health Sciences in St. Kitts.
+He has also offered elective courses on a various topics including from cancer biology to astrobiology.
+He has also taught classes or short courses at Des Moines University, at Hebei Normal University in Shijiazhuang, China, and at the College of Medicine and Health Sciences in St. Kitts.
 Dr. Honts received the Iowa Academy of the Sciences Distinguished Iowa Science Teacher Award in 2003.